goswami-13/OpenFOAM_Python_Training_Material/README.md

 git clone https://github.com/goswami-13/OpenFOAM_Python_Training_Material.git
 ```

-**Tip:** Clone/download this repository and place it in your working directory for ease!!!
+**Tip:** Clone/download this repository and place it in your working directory for easy access!!!

 ## Setting up Python